Ottoman Imperial Harem

-The Kizlar Agha (Kızlarağası, also known as the "Chief Black Eunuch" because of the Nilotic origin of most aghas) was the head of the eunuchs responsible for guarding the Imperial Harem.
+The Kizlar Agha (Kızlarağası, also known as the "Chief Black Eunuch" because of the Nilotic origin of most aghas) was the head of the eunuchs responsible for guarding the imperial harem.

 Etymology

-The word harem is derived from the Arabic harim or haram, which give connotations of the sacred and forbidden.This term further emphasizes that only women household members, and some related male family members were able to enter these areas.
-The word has also been traced back to meaning ‘sanctuary,’ reflecting the communal and honored aspect of the haram.
+The word harem is derived from the Arabic harim or haram, which connotes the sacred and forbidden.
+The term further emphasizes that only women household members, and some related male family members, were able to enter these areas.
+The word has also been traced back to meaning "sanctuary," reflecting the communal and honored aspect of the haram.

+Background

+The institution of the Ottoman Imperial Harem built upon the example of preceding Muslim empires, such as the royal harem of the Abbasid Caliphate and the Burji harem of the Mamluk Sultanate.

+The Ottoman Imperial Harem developed from the harem of the Turkish Islamic dynasties of Anatolia, notably the Seljuk harem, which is believed to have been the role model for the later Ottoman Imperial Harem.

+The harem of the Ottoman dynasty gradually expanded until the fall of Constantinople in 1453, when the Ottoman dynasty, which had previously been nomadic, became fully permanently settled.
+From the 15th-century, the sultans of the Ottoman dynasty also stopped marrying princesses of foreign dynasties, and chose to use slave-concubines for procreation.
+It was after the Ottomans settled in Constantinople that the Ottoman Imperial Harem developed in to its final form.

 The harem as a social and political institution

 As the sultan became increasingly sedentary in the palace, his family members, previously dispersed between provincial capitals, were eventually relieved of their public duties and gathered in the imperial capital.
 The official move of members of the Ottoman dynasty to the harem at Topkapi Palace in the sixteenth century gradually transformed the imperial harem into a well-organized, hierarchical, and institutionalized social and political structure, with rigid protocols and training.
 At the end of the sixteenth century, except for the sultan himself, no member of the royal family, male or female, left the capital.
 Both children and mothers were permanent occupants of the inner world of the palace.
 The harem was the ultimate symbol of the sultan's power.
 His ownership of women, mostly slaves, was a sign of wealth, power, and sexual prowess.
-The emphasis on seclusion of the harem and dynastic life from the public gaze also communicated his power, as only those closest to him had the privilege to interact with him privately.
-The only person in the harem who had access to public only with "ritual and retinue appropriate to her status," was the valide sultan.
+The emphasis on seclusion of the harem and dynastic life away from the public gaze also communicated his power, as only those closest to him had the privilege to interact with him privately.
+The only person in the harem with "ritual and retinue appropriate to her status," was the valide sultan.
 The institution was introduced in the Turkish society with adoption of Islam, under the influence of the Arab caliphate, which the Ottomans emulated.
-To ensure the obedience of the women, many of them were bought and kept into slavery.
+To ensure the obedience of the women, many were bought and kept in slavery.
 However, not all members of the harem were slaves.
 The main wives, especially those taken into marriage to consolidate personal and dynastic alliances, were free women.
 This was the exception, not the rule.